bradleymackey/turbo-boost-disable/README.md

 ## Keep Out

-This tool is **only a shell wrapper absusing system privilages** to wrap [Turbo Boost Switcher (TBS)](https://github.com/rugarciap/Turbo-Boost-Switcher) functionality behind the command line.
+This tool is **only a shell wrapper abusing system privilages** to wrap [Turbo Boost Switcher (TBS)](https://github.com/rugarciap/Turbo-Boost-Switcher) functionality behind the command line.
 You're probably better off using TBS to be honest.

 ## Why?
 My 2018 MacBook Pro runs hot most of the time.